emerging-welfare/emw_pipeline_nf/README.md

                   placeTragger  TemproalTragger

 ##  Comprehensive Version
-There is  comprehensive [docker image](https://hub.docker.com/r/alabrashjr/emw_nextflow_pipeline) which include both the two repos,
+There is a comprehensive of docker image is available that containes all relvent repos [docker image](https://hub.docker.com/r/alabrashjr/emw_nextflow_pipeline).

 ```
 docker pull emw_nextflow_pipeline:latest